-13. No trees and shrubs shall be removed on site during the bird nesting season (1st March - 31st July inclusive).
+14. No trees and shrubs shall be removed on site during the bird nesting season (1st March - 31st July inclusive) unless it has been previously surveyed by a suitably qualified ecologist and the absence of nesting birds has been confirmed.